Clemapfel/jluna/docs/installation.md

 To allow the local julia state to interface with `jluna`, it needs the shared C-adapter-library to be available.
 During `make install`, `jluna` modifies its own code to keep track of the location of the C-adapter.
 If it was moved, `jluna` may no longer be able to find it.
 To fix this, recompile jluna, as detailed [above](#make-install).

-The C-adapter library is installed into the directory specified by `CMAKE_INSTALL_PREFIX` and needs to remain there in order for `jluna` to work.
+The C-adapter library is always installed into the directory specified by `CMAKE_INSTALL_PREFIX`, regardless of cmake presets used.
+Be aware of this.

 ---